yevheniiairapetian/myFlix-Angular-client/README.md

 - Allows existing users to deregister

 ## Project Dependencies
-- Angular v16 as a frontend library
+- Angular v16 as a frontend framework
 - Material Design for design
 - Typescript for static data typing
 - TypeDoc for Documentation